You are currently signed in as .

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Industries & Professions /

-Doctors and other health care professionals often make tape recordings documenting what happened during their patients' appointments or surgical procedures.
-Medical transcriptionists listen to these tapes and transcribe, or type, reports of what the doctor said.
-The reports are then included in patients' charts.
+Doctors and other health care professionals often make recordings that document what happened during their patients' appointments or surgical procedures.
+Medical transcriptionists listen to these recordings and transcribe, or type, reports of what the doctor said.
+The reports are then included in patients' charts or digital health records.
 Medical transcriptionists work in a variety of health care settings, including hospitals, clinics, and doctors' offices, as well as for transcription companies or out of their own homes.
-There are approximately 105,200 medical transcriptionists working in the United States.
-Medical transcriptionists are also called medical transcribers, medical stenographers, or medical language specialists.
+There are approximately 68,350 medical transcriptionists working in the United States.
+Medical transcriptionists are also called health care documentation specialists, medical transcribers, medical stenographers, or medical language specialists.